TTYLL-J/CraneFlyOS/README.md

 ## Creating Programs for CraneFly OS

-External programs can integrate with the OS for exits:
+External programs can integrate with the OS for exit code:

-Add to code:

 # Check if user requested exit
 if should_exit():